 Notable experience includes:

-He served as a Trustee of the New York State Bar Foundation and is a Sustaining Fellow of that organization and the American Bar Foundation, and as member of the American Bar Association House of Delegates.
-Mr. Levin is a former President of the Nassau County Bar Association (1991-1992), and is a Life Member of that Association's Board of Directors, a past President of the Bar Association of Nassau County Fund, Inc., and a co-founder and former Vice President of the Nassau Bar Tech Center, Inc. He also has served as President of the National Caucus of State Bar Associations, member of the Executive Committee of the National Conference of Bar Presidents, member of the Brown University Alumni Association Board of Governors, and President of the Brown University Club of Long Island, Inc. He is a Trustee of, and Counsel to, the Nassau Land Trust and also served as Secretary of this organization.
-Mr. Levin is also a Trustee of, and Counsel to, the Historical Society of the Courts of the State of New York.
+Mr. Levin is also a Trustee of, and Counsel to, the Historical Society of the New York Courts.
+He is a former Trustee of the New York State Bar Foundation, and is a Sustaining Fellow of that organization and the American Bar Foundation.
+Formerly a member of the American Bar Association House of Delegates, Mr. Levin is a former President of the Nassau County Bar Association (1991-1992), and is a Life Member of that Association's Board of Directors, a past President and Trustee of the Nassau County Bar Foundation, and a co-founder and former Vice President of the Nassau Bar Tech Center, Inc. He also has served as President of the National Caucus of State Bar Associations, Chair of the New York State Conference of Bar Leaders, member of the Executive Committee of the National Conference of Bar Presidents, Governor of the Brown University Alumni Association, and President of the Brown University Club of Long Island, Inc. He is former Trustee, Secretary and General Counsel of, the Nassau Land Trust.

 Since 1971, Mr. Levin has been the Editor of the "Bench Book for Trial Judges," first published by the New York State Judicial Conference and the Office of Court Administration, and now published by Thomson-Reuters.
 He is the author of numerous other legal articles, and a frequent lecturer on legal topics including commercial litigation, zoning and land use, civil rights law, municipal law, environmental quality review compliance, professional ethics and current professional issues.

-Mr. Levin is also a member of the Committee For An Independent Public Defense Commission and New York Leadership for Accountable Government.
+Mr. Levin is also a member of the Committee for an Independent Public Defense Commission and New York Leadership for Accountable Government.

-Mr. Levin has been recognized by Who’s Who in American Law, Who’s Who in America, Who’s Who in the East and Who's Who in the World.
-In 2012, he was recognized as a New York Super Lawyer.
-He also received the Long Island Business News 2011 Leadership in Law Award.
-Mr. Levin is rated "AV Preeminent" by Martindale-Hubbell, the highest level in professional excellence, and was recognized by Long Island Pulse Magazine in 2010 and 2011 as one of the region's "Top Legal Eagles".
+Since 2012 he has been annually recognized as a New York Super Lawyer.
+He also received the Long Island Business News 2011 Leadership in Law Award, and in 2012 received the Vanguard in Diversity Award from the Metropolitan Black Bar Association for his accomplishments in promoting diversity in the legal profession.
+Mr. Levin is rated "AV Preeminent" by Martindale-Hubbell, the highest level in professional excellence, and was recognized by Long Island Pulse Magazine from 2010-2014 as one of the region's "Top Legal Eagles".
 In 2006 he was awarded the "Public Interest Attorney of the Year" from Touro Law Center.
 Mr. Levin was the May 2003 Alumnus of the Month for New York University School of Law.
-He was also the recipient of the "Commitment to Justice" Award presented by the Nassau/Suffolk Law Services Committee in 2002, recognizing the strong support he has given to pro bono services, his outstanding leadership in the legal community, and his devotion to improving the justice system on Long Island.
+He was also the recipient of the "Commitment to Justice" Award presented by the Nassau/Suffolk Law Services Committee in 2002, and has been recognized as an “Empire State Counsel” by the New York State Bar Association annually since 2006 for the strong support he has given to pro bono services, his outstanding leadership in the legal community, and his devotion to improving the justice system on Long Island.